 We may make a similar estimate for the size of the H II region around a quasar.
-For the typical quasar spectrum, $\sim 10^4$ ionizing photons are produced per baryon incorporated into the black hole, assuming a radiative efficiency of $\sim 6\%$ (see §7.2).
-The overall efficiency of incorporating baryons into the central black hole is low

-(< 0.1% in the local Universe; see §7.5.1), but $f{\rm esc}$ is likely to be close to unity for powerful quasars which ionize their host galaxy.
-Thus, quasars typically have $\zeta > 10$ .
+For the typical quasar spectrum, $\sim 10^4$ ionizing photons are produced per baryon incorporated into the black hole, assuming a radiative efficiency of $\sim 6\%$.
+The overall efficiency of incorporating baryons into the central black hole is low (< 0.01% in the local Universe), but $f{\rm esc}$ is likely to be close to unity for powerful quasars which ionize their host galaxy.
+Thus, quasars typically have $\zeta \sim 100$.

-This zeroth-order approximation provides a rough guide to the relevant scales.
 However, the elevated density of the IGM at high redshift implies that recombinations cannot be ignored, so this simplest method must be improved.
-Just before World War II, the Danish astronomer Bengt Strömgren analyzed the same problem for hot stars embedded in the interstellar medium.
-In the case of a steady ionizing source (and neglecting the cosmological expansion), he found that a steady-state volume (now termed a Strömgren Sphere) would be reached, inside of which recombinations balance ionizations:
+Just before World War II, the Danish astronomer Bengt Strömgren analyzed the same problem for hot stars embedded in the interstellar medium.28 In the case of a steady ionizing source (and neglecting the cosmological expansion), he found that a steady-state volume (now termed a 'Strömgren Sphere') would be reached, through which recombinations are balancing ionizations:

-$$\alpha_B \bar{n}H^2 V_p = \dot{Q}i, \tag{8.4}$$

-where the recombination rate depends on the square of the density and on the recombination coefficient; here we use the case-B value on the assumption that ionizing photons resulting from recombinations to the ground state would contribute to the growth of the Strömgren sphere itself (see §4.3).
+$$\alpha_B \bar{n}H^2 V_p = \frac{d N\gamma}{dt} , \qquad (8.4)$$ where the recombination rate depends on the square of the density and on the recombination coefficient; here we use the case-B value on the assumption that ionizing photons resulting from recombinations to the ground state would contribute to the growth of the Strömgren sphere itself (see §4.3).